Agriculture & Farming

 Pig movement reporting

-Pig movements use a unique two-stage system requiring pre-notification before animals move and confirmation within 24 hours of departure.
+Pig movements use a staged system: pre-notification before animals move, confirmation by the sending keeper within 24 hours of departure, and confirmation by the receiving keeper within 3 days of arrival.
 All reporting is through the eAML2 (electronic Animal Movement Licensing) system.

 Pre-notification requirements